 The Liquor Box aka “Open bar 25 hours”, aka “Mojito Factory”, aka “Welcome to Miami”, and aka “The Coconut Cabana”.

 That’s no joke.
-The place has about 5 names.
-I’d personally just name it the best mojitos ever!!
-You might want to keep an eye out though because it’s easy to miss when you’re driving on the highway.
-So keep an eye out for the sign with all those names.
-It’s about a 5-10 minute south from San Martin’s beach.
+The place has about 5 names and if not more.
+We personally just name it the best mojitos ever!!
+You might want to keep an eye out though because it’s easy to miss The Liquor Box when you’re driving on the highway.

-To give you an idea of what to expect, picture a shack right on the coast overlooking the Caribbean with a few hammocks dangling around.
-No one in sight besides the few workers and their dogs you’ll be served one of the greatest mojitos of your life.
-It’s one of those places you stop at and remember for the rest of your life.
+No one in sight besides the few workers and their dogs.
+You’ll be served one of the greatest mojitos of your life.
+It’s one of those places you visit and remember for the rest of your life.

 Enjoy the mojitos and shrimp tacos! =)